Have you ever wondered if Sencha powder really kills cancer cells? Is the tea you are drinking a cancer-fighting tea?

 3) Another cup, please!

 The next agenda the scientists tackled was to see how the concentration would affect the apoptosis rate.
 They observed the efficacy for four different concentrations.
-The findings were that the more concentrated dose with longer exposure caused correspondingly increase in apoptosis.
+The findings were that the more concentrated dose with longer exposure caused a correspondingly increase in apoptosis.

 We hear this question often: how much is too much?